8 best Amtrak trips from Kansas City

 Jefferson City, Missouri is an easy Amtrak day trip from Kansas City.
 Trip time is about three hours, with arrival before noon and a return train in the early evening.
 The city is in a beautiful location on the Missouri River near bike trails, and there is a charming downtown area and bike rentals in walking distance of the train station.

 Top attractions include the former Missouri State Penitentiary, Missouri State Capital (tours available), Missouri State Museum and the Jefferson Landing Historic Site.
-Complete your visit with a meal at one of the top restaurants and consider checking out the Salute to America festival in July and Oktoberfest in September.
+Consider checking out the Salute to America festival in July and Oktoberfest in September.

 Hermann